 “Cancer is not a single disease but a group of related diseases.
 Many things in our genes, our lifestyle, and the environment around us may increase or decrease our risk of getting cancer.”

 While certain factors are certainly out of our control, there are many things we can do to feel better and live a healthier lifestyle and have the added benefit of fighting this disease.
-Here are four ways researchers believe we can live better and, at the same time, reduce our risk of cancer by up to 42%:
+Here are three ways researchers believe we can live better and, at the same time, reduce our risk of cancer by up to 42%:

 Tobacco is the leading cause of cancer and deaths from cancer and if you smoke, or are around someone who regularly smokes, you have a greater risk of developing cancer.
 Tobacco use is linked to a number of cancers including cancer of the lung, larynx (voice box), mouth, esophagus, throat, bladder, kidney, liver, stomach, pancreas, colon and rectum, and cervix, and acute myeloid leukemia.
 Users of smokeless tobacco (like “chew” and “dip”) have greater risk of developing cancers of the mouth, esophagus, and pancreas.